doudoudzj/bottlepy/docs/v0.12/configuration.md

     app.config.load_dict(json.load(fp))
 ```

-## LISTENING TO CONFIGURATION CHANGES
+## Listening to configuration changes

-The `config` hook on the application object is triggered each time a value in [`Bottle.config`](http://bottlepy.org/docs/dev/api.html#bottle.Bottle.config) is changed.
+The `config` hook on the application object is triggered each time a value in [`Bottle.config`](api.md#bottle.Bottle.config) is changed.
 This hook can be used to react on configuration changes at runtime, for example reconnect to a new database, change the debug settings on a background service or resize worker thread pools.
 The hook callback receives two arguments (key, new_value) and is called before the value is actually changed in the dictionary.
 Raising an exception from a hook callback cancels the change and the old value is preserved.

 ```python
 @app.hook('config')